The Nebraska State Historical Society maintains several sites and structures within the boundaries of Fort Robinson State Park. These include:

 The 1905 post headquarters building houses the Fort Robinson Museum.

-The Fort Robinson Museum has exhibits detailing the long history of this outpost on the plains.
+The Fort Robinson History Center has exhibits detailing the long history of this outpost on the plains.

 1887 adobe officers' quarters, where period settings depict life on officers' row.